Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 Australian and Canadian studies are comparable with New Zealand because of our similar social/alcohol cultures and indigenous populations (which adds complex implications for colonisation and historical trauma in all countries mentioned).

-In these tabs you'll find some specific information on FASD for frontline professionals.
+In these tabs you'll find some specific information on FASD for frontline professionals – beginning with those below, which are relevant for ALL professionals.

 Click here to go to basic information for health professionals working with clients who have Fetal Alcohol Spectrum Disorder from Health New Zealand – Te Whatu Ora.